 Rhynchostylis Retusa - The Foxtail Orchid

 This orchid is an epiphyte, so it can be best grown in hanging situations, like using the baskets or small logs etc. You can use any kind of porous material as potting medium.
 I used coconut husk as a potting medium as well as a basket.
 You can check out the picture of Rhyncostylis retusa .
-Porous medium is suggested here because epiphytes are used to living in drought like conditions on top of tree branches.
+The porous medium is suggested here because epiphytes are used to living in drought-like conditions on top of tree branches.
 So while watering this orchid keep in mind that there is no water stagnation.
 Only moist conditions are recommended.
-Otherwise the orchid will end up with rotted roots.
-Standing water in the pots also prevents free circulation of air around the roots, which can lead to development of fungal or other infections.
+Otherwise, the orchid will end up with rotted roots.
+Standing water in the pots also prevents the free circulation of air around the roots, which can lead to the development of fungal or other infections.

 Free movement of air around the orchid and its roots is very essential for its healthy growth.
 In its natural environment Rhynchostylis retusa see a lot of air circulation, so try to maintain that when growing this orchid.
 It prefers to grows in diffused sunlight, do not put it in open sun.

 For propagating Rhynchostylis retusa, you can separate orchid clumps with roots from the base and plant them in a new basket.
-Kiekies are another way to propagated it.
-I found this orchid quite an easy to grow.
+Kiekies are another way to propagate it.
+I found this orchid quite easy to grow.
 Suggestions or questions are welcome, please contact through email or Orchid Forum.

 Content copyright © 2019 by Anu Dharmani.
 All rights reserved.

 This content was written by Anu Dharmani.
 If you wish to use this content in any manner, you need written permission.
 Contact Anu Dharmani for details.